akankshajain99/simply-light-visitor-counter/README.md

 1. Download the plugin
 2. Upload to `/wp-content/plugins/`
 3. Activate from the WordPress dashboard
-4. Uses shortcode [visitor_counter] to display visitor count
+4. Use shortcode [visitor_counter] to display visitor count

 ## Author
 Akanksha Jain